Animes that were canceled before the end

-It's truly disheartening when animes are canceled before they can tell their entire story, leaving fans in the dark about the ending.
+It's truly disheartening when anime are canceled before they can tell their entire story, leaving fans without knowing the ending.
 Sometimes, only one season of an anime is produced, ending on a cliffhanger and never receiving a second season.

-For better or worse, anime is a business.
-As frustrating as it may be, ultimately, it needs to generate revenue, or there's no point in continuing.
+For better or for worse, anime is a business.
+As frustrating as it may be, in the end, it needs to generate revenue or there's no point in continuing.
 But this has left many anime in limbo, desperate for a proper conclusion.

 Gangsta

-To start our list of canceled anime, we have "Gangsta"—it had a lot of potential, but fell short in execution.
-It follows Worick and Nicolas, "manitas" who perform one-off jobs for the mafia and police.
-Although popular, the bankruptcy of Manglobe Inc. left the story incomplete, diminishing the chances of a second season.
+To start our list of canceled anime, we have "Gangsta," which had a lot of potential but fell short in execution.
+It follows Worick and Nicolas, two "brothers" who perform unique jobs for the mafia and the police.
+Although it was popular, the bankruptcy of Manglobe Inc. left the story incomplete, diminishing the chances of a second season.

 Highschool of the Dead

 "Highschool of the Dead" follows a group of students and their nurse during a zombie apocalypse.
 Besides the zombies, they also deal with social collapse.
-Although well-received, the series remained unfinished after the writer's death.
+Although well-received, the series was left unfinished after the writer's death.

 Prison School

-In "Prison School," Kiyoshi Fujino and his friends are the only boys at Hachimitsu Academy, Tokyo's strictest girls' school, after admitting boys.
-Caught peeping in the bathroom, they must choose: a month of school prison or expulsion.
+In "Prison School," Kiyoshi Fujino and his friends are the only boys at Hachimitsu Academy, Tokyo's strictest all-girls school after admitting boys.
+Caught spying in the bathroom, they must choose: a month of school detention or expulsion.
 Although the manga has a conclusion, the anime only lasted one season and was not renewed, remaining in a likely limbo.

 Konjiki no Gash Bell!!

 "Konjiki no Gash Bell!!" was a popular shonen series from the early 2000s.
-It followed the adventures of Kiyomaru and his friend Zatch Bell as they fought to become King of the Mamodos.
+It followed the adventures of Kiyomaru and his friend Zatch Bell, as they struggled to become the King of the Mamodos.
 Although popular, the series was canceled without a proper ending.

 Deadman Wonderland

-"Deadman Wonderland" is an example of an anime adaptation that failed miserably.
-While visually impressive, the anime rushed through many plot points and omitted important characters, disappointing fans.
+"Deadman Wonderland" is an example of an anime adaptation that fails miserably.
+While visually stunning, the anime rushed through many plot points and omitted important characters, disappointing fans.

 "Code: Breaker" was a popular shonen manga that received an anime adaptation after several years of publication in Weekly Shonen Magazine.
-While visually appealing, the series undergoes drastic plot changes.
+Although visually appealing, the series undergoes drastic plot changes.

 Bubblegum Crisis

-Inspired by films like Blade Runner and The Terminator, "Bubblegum Crisis" is the pinnacle of the '80s in anime form.
-It follows the adventures of the Knight Sabers, mercenaries with powered exoskeletons battling rebellious robots.
+Inspired by films like Blade Runner and The Terminator, "Bubblegum Crisis" is the pinnacle of the 80s in anime form.
+It follows the adventures of the Knight Sabers, mercenaries with motorized exoskeletons fighting against rebellious robots.
 Although well-received, it was canceled before completion.

 Arslan Senki (The Heroic Legend of Arslan)